Submission Preparation Checklist

 Author Guidelines

-- The author is expected to have an understanding of the Editor's Policies:
+- Authors are expected to have an understanding of the Editor's Policies:

-- The manuscript must be written in English.
-The submission must be original, not previously published, and not under consideration elsewhere.
-Additionally, the manuscript must be plagiarism-free, with a maximum Turnitin similarity of 20%.
+- Manuscripts must be written in English.
+Submissions must be original, not previously published, and not under consideration elsewhere.
+Additionally, manuscripts must pass a plagiarism check, with a maximum Turnitin similarity of 20%.

 - Manuscripts should be submitted as *.doc, *.docx, or *.rtf files through the Open Journal System (OJS).
 To submit, authors must create an account [REGISTER if you do not have one or LOG IN if you already do].